Our medicines optimisation working group

-We recently held a joint workshop with NHS England in November 2020 to explore what patients want from community pharmacy services and how we can achieve this in future.
-We will be using the themes emerging from this workshop to try to influence the future development of community pharmacy services.
+We held a joint workshop with NHS England in November 2020 to explore what patients want from community pharmacy services and how we can achieve this in future.
+We are using the themes emerging from this workshop to try to influence the future development of community pharmacy services.

 Improving access to appropriate drugs for specific respiratory conditions

 As a group, we have made improving access to life-changing drugs for respiratory patients a priority.
-We have been working to improve access to antifibrotic drugs for idiopathic pulmonary fibrosis (IPF), cystic fibrosis transmembrane conductance regulator (CFTR) modulators for cystic fibrosis, and monoclonal antibodies for severe asthma.
+We have been working to improve access to antifibrotic drugs for idiopathic pulmonary fibrosis (IPF), cystic fibrosis transmembrane conductance regulator (CFTR) modulators for cystic fibrosis, and monoclonal antibodies (mAbs) for severe asthma.

 After successful and sustained campaigning by the Cystic Fibrosis Trust, a Taskforce member, we are delighted that in October 2019, NHS England announced they have approved access to precision drugs for people with cystic fibrosis.
 Another Taskforce member, Asthma UK, is leading on ensuring an increase in the number of appropriate severe asthma referrals to specialist centres and increasing access to mAbs.
 We were pleased to see a new mAB called dupilumab approved across the UK in 2021.

 The Taskforce is collaborating with member Action for Pulmonary Fibrosis on making sure that prescribing criteria for antifibrotic drugs change in NICE guidelines to match European patient eligibility.
 We have written a joint letter to NICE and are supporting Action for Pulmonary Fibrosis in their efforts to change the guidelines where we can.